jclwilson/jclwilson.github.io/_posts/2017-05-28-read-receipts-indignity-of-labour.md

 ---
-title: "✓✓ Read Receipts: The Indignity of Labour"
+title: "✓✓ Read Receipts: The indignity of labour"
 layout: post
 redirect_from:
 cdn-image: rodchenko-club